TaylanUB/scheme-bytestructures/README.md

     (define uint8-v3
       (make-bytestructure-descriptor (list bs:vector 3 uint8)))

-The `bs:vector` variable holds the descriptor type "vector."
-The constructor for this type takes a length and an element description.
+The `bs:vector` variable holds the vector descriptor type.
+The constructor for this type actually takes a length and an element *description*.
+We provided the existing `uint8` descriptor as the description, so we get a descriptor for uint8 vectors of length 3.
-We provided the existing `uint8` descriptor, so we get a descriptor for uint8 vectors of length 3.
-In C terminology, a `uint8_t[3]`.
-The following creates a `uint8_t[3][5]` descriptor:
+I.e. a `uint8_t[3]`.
+Compare to the following, which creates a `uint8_t[3][5]` descriptor by using a nested description list:

     (define uint8-v3-v5
       (make-bytestructure-descriptor
         `(,bs:vector 5 (,bs:vector 3 ,uint8))))

-As does the following, using our previous `uint8-v3`:
+And the following does the same using our previously defined `uint8-v3`:

     (define uint8-v3-v5
       (make-bytestructure-descriptor